diegoMasin/dev-news-front-nextjs/README.md

 ###### GITHUB_SECRET_ID=

 ```
-Generate Client secrets and Copy Client ID.<br> Be careful, if you lose the secret, you'll have to create another one.
+Generate Client secrets and Copy Client ID.
+Be careful, if you lose the secret, you'll have to create another one.
 ```

 **FaunaDB** -